 This part of Cobble Hill was a true hub of activity as the chocolate shop and theater played off of each other to create a wonderful gathering place.
 People would go to the movie then hang out at the dining shed next door to discuss and grab a snack.
 That dining shed is now gone and, you guessed it, replaced by one parked car.

-Shame - Le petit Cafe Shed now gone
+Le Petit Cafe shed is now gone

-Sociale Block
+Sociale block

 Before the new dining shed regulations took action, this block was an exceptionally well-done collection of destinations crafted by each individual merchant and adding up to one of the best blocks in Brooklyn.